 Klanderman expects to have about twenty-five interns and staff in the SmartZone by May.
 "The caliber of the students is excellent," he said.
 "They are well prepared, and the work ethic is great in the UP.
 Plus, the SmartZone has been great to work with as we've grown our business up there."

 The SmartZone also helps would-be entrepreneurs start a business from scratch.
 For many, SmartStart is the first step in that process.
-A collaboration between the SmartZone and Michigan Tech's Office of Innovation and Industry Engagement, SmartStep is a five-week workshop that asks three tough questions: So what?
+A collaboration between the SmartZone and Michigan Tech's Office of Innovation and Commercialization, SmartStep is a five-week workshop that asks three tough questions: So what?
 Who cares?
 Why you?
 "Every researcher thinks they have the best idea since sliced bread and have no competition," said Clark.
 "What most of them have is a solution looking for a problem."

 By the end of the program, about a third of the participants realize they don't have a viable product and go back to the drawing board, saving themselves money, time, and probable heartbreak.
 Another third graduate and form what Clark calls "lifestyle businesses": "They create jobs for themselves, go back into the community, and rent space, and that's fine."